Waterparks (band): 2022–present: Intellectual Property and standalone singles

+On May 26, 2024, the band released the single, "Soulsucker", from their upcoming sixth studio album, Intellectual Property 2: Lost in the Property which will be released independently.
+A music video for the song was released two days later.
+On June 28, 2024, the band released "FAI2", featuring Zeph, a re-imagined version of Fuck About It (2023).

+On August 2, 2024, the band released a statement on their Instagram saying the album had been canceled.
+On August 4, 2024, the band released one more single from the album, titled "Guilt (Interlude)".
+On August 16, 2024, the band released "GH2024", a medley of songs from their 2021 album, Greatest Hits.

+On October 15, 2024, the band released a second demo collection titled 2 (A Collection of Unreleased Home Demos, This is Not J, or Even an Album, Shut Up Enjoy), consisting of the tracks "Call Me Beep Me - Demo" and "Talking to Myself - Demo."
+The band was featured on Michael Clifford's single, "Give Me A Break!", which was released on May 23, 2025.

+On July 3, 2025, the band announced that they had signed a record deal with BMG.
+Along with the renouncement, the band started teasing new music.
+On July 11, it was announced that the single, "Red Guitar", would be released on July 18.
+The song's official music video was released on July 31, directed by Awsten Knight himself.
+On September 19, 2025, the band released the single, "If Lyrics Were Confidential", alongside a music video.
+On November 14, 2025, the band released the single, "Any Minute Now".

 Musical style and influences

-Waterparks musical style has been mainly described as pop punk, pop rock, electropop, alternative rock, alternative pop, electronic rock, emo, neon pop, rock, and power pop. but also incorporates elements of punk, hip hop, rap, bubblegum pop electronic, indie, jazz, drum and bass, industrial, grunge, post-hardcore, dark pop, orchestral, emo rap, stadium rock, hyperpop, and lo-fi genres.
+Waterparks' musical style has been mainly described as pop-punk, pop rock, electropop, alternative rock, hyperpop, hip hop, alternative pop, electronic rock, emo, neon pop, and power pop.
+It also incorporates elements of punk, rap, bubblegum pop, electronic, indie, drum and bass, industrial, grunge, post-hardcore, dark pop, orchestral, emo rap, stadium rock, and lo-fi genres.
 The band is said to derive their unique sound through the addition of vocal modulation, layered synthesizers, and fast vocals to the traditional rock sound.
 Frontman Awsten has stated that he considers the group to be a rock band that has garnered significant inspiration from pop music.
 Since the departure of former bassist Gage Matthieu, the band has remained without a bass player in its official lineup, instead performing with a rotation of fill-in bass players or using pre-recorded backing tracks in live appearances.
 They have cited Sum 41, Blink-182, Good Charlotte, Kesha, My Chemical Romance, Green Day, Fall Out Boy, No Doubt, Kanye West, the Beach Boys, Donald Glover, Tyler, the Creator, Taylor Swift, Chance the Rapper, Linkin Park, Paramore, and Saves the Day as musical influences.